sgelernter/synthgarden/README.md

 ## Overview
+Welcome to SynthGarden.
 Make music with an in-browser synth instrument!
 Explore synth settings, and create your own patches.
-You can record short performance samples, and download them for later!
+You can even record short performance samples, and download them for later!

 ### Please visit the live site <a href="https://synthgarden.herokuapp.com" target="_blank">here</a>!